Surrogacy for Single Men: What to Know

 Surrogacy for Single Men: What You Need to Know

 Becoming a father is a decision you’ve made on your own terms.
-Surrogacy lets you follow through on it biologically, legally, and on a timeline you can plan around.
+Gestational surrogacy lets you follow through on it biologically, legally, and on a timeline you can plan around.

 Each year, thousands of single men across the United States build biological families this way, and the legal and medical infrastructure to support them is well established, particularly in premier surrogacy states like California.

-This guide covers what that journey actually looks like as a solo intended parent: the process, the costs, how legal parentage works for a single father, and how to choose an agency built for you.
+This guide covers how surrogacy works for solo intended parents — the process, the costs, legal parentage for a single father, and how to choose an agency built for you.

 KEY Takeaways